 Work hard in all rotations, and especially on your anesthesia rotation.
 Commonly an anesthesia rotation is one where you can go home at lunch and no one notices, but it pays huge dividends if you get noticed working "late" (like til 4pm).
 Actively seek out procedural opportunities on all rotations.
 Try to do related rotations like pulmonary consults and pain management.
 You definitely should complete an ICU rotation and you should do you best to excel at it.

-Editor's Note: For more help choosing a specialty in medicine, I highly recommend The Ultimate Guide to Choosing a Medical Specialty.
+Editor's Note: For more help choosing a specialty in medicine, I highly recommend one or both of these two great books.
+I found both very useful.